 I finished my PhD at the Department of Public Health, Karolinska Institutet in Sep 2010.
 I did my postdoc at IMM and is currently a research group leader and an Associate Professor at the division of Epidemiology at IMM.
-My research concerns the ageing population, the driving force of longevity and the consequences of it.
+My research group, Ageing and Health, concerns the ageing population, the driving force of longevity and old age health, and the consequences of it.
 I am also interested in cognitive epidemiology, how cognition is associated with health and the underlying mechanisms of such associations.
 I have worked for many years with the national population registers in Sweden and have an interest in the validity of these.
 I am a member of the steering group for SINGS (The Swedish INterdisciplinary Graduate School in Register-Based Research) and lecture about epidemiological methods and register based research both at graduate and post graduate level.

 The ageing population - An epidemiologic approach to a fundamental public health issue.